The Harvard Science Research Mentoring Program: Introduction

 SRMPs usually pair students with academic advisors (from undergraduate students all the way up to faculty) who supervise them in independent research projects.
 SRMPs provide students with several benefits: (1) they expose them to modern scientific research; (2) teach them the scientific method; (3) teach them how to think algorithmically and use code to analyze data; (4) sow the seeds of a professional network; and perhaps most importantly, (5) provide them with role models.
 Altogether, the goal of SRMP is to show students that science and research are not inaccessible ivory towers; that they, too, can become scientists.

 While high-school students are the main target demographic of SRMP, the mentors who work with them also benefit from the program by way of professional development.
 Although supervising undergraduate and graduate students is an integral part of many scientists' careers, we are not usually trained to do so.
 SRMP provides graduate students and postdoctoral scholars with hands-on experience in the skills necessary to successfully advise students, such as crafting a project, supervising students' work, and making sure they obtain results by a given deadline.
 Many mentors stay in touch with their students for years and write them letters of reference (e.g., for college, undergraduate research experiences, or graduate school), thus gaining an additional skill.
+Finally, participating as a mentor in a SRMP raises the chances of making it onto short lists for faculty positions at academic institutions (such as liberal-arts colleges) that value advising---and mentoring---undergraduate students in short-term, independent research projects.

 I served as a SRMP mentor at the American Museum of Natural History (AMNH) between 2011--2016,\cite{AMNH-SRMP} during which time I mentored 17 students.
-The experience drove me to create my own program at the Harvard-Smithsonian Center for Astrophysics (CfA) when I moved there in 2016.
-In this paper, I describe how I set up my version of SRMP,\cite{Harvard-SRMP} with the goal of providing a template for others seeking to found SRMPs at their own institutions.
+The experience drove me to create my own program at the Center for Astrophysics \textbar\ Harvard \& Smithsonian (CfA) when I moved there in 2016.
+In this paper, I describe how I set up Harvard SRMP\cite{Harvard-SRMP} and the first two years of its operation, with the hope that my experience founding and directing a SRMP will provide motivation and suggestions for others seeking to found SRMPs at their own institutions.